-- None: No LDAP authentication is used. - Simple: Uses the server's fully qualified DName to authenticate users; transmits user passwords in clear text.
-Using simple LDAP authentication within an encrypted channel can protect passwords. - Strong: The server uses a certificate and private key to communicate with other servers.
+- None: No LDAP authentication is used. - Simple: Uses the server's fully-qualified domain name to authenticate users; transmits user passwords in clear text.
+Using simple LDAP authentication within an encrypted channel can protect passwords. - Alternate\method: The server uses a certificate and private key to communicate with other servers using the method you specify.
 With this level, no transmission of passwords is required, and no sensitive data is exchanged between servers until each has verified the other's identity by using the certificates.